diatomzone/diatomzone.github.io/home.md

   <img src="{{ '/assets/images/gifs/explosion.gif' | relative_url }}" alt="explosion gif" title="explosion gif">
 </div>

+## waoh! explosionomics!

 hello and welcome to my website! :^]

-i'll be using this spot to consolidate all sorts of things including information about my ocs, computer-related projects like twine games and sitebuilding notes, excellent links, and maybe even some art!

-- this site works best on desktop (tested on firefox) but also supports narrow screens / mobile {{site.data.emojis.loveimages}}
-- i'm always testing stuff and scooting things around, so if you find any broken images or links do let me know!
+this spicy spot will include all sorts of things, including:

+- wikipages about my ocs
+- computer-related projects like sitebuilding notes and twine games
+- excellent links
+- and more!<sup>1</sup>

 please find the navigation conveniently located at the top and bottom of each page 😌

-have a burg {{ site.data.emojis.burger }} and an elegant stay!
+take this burg {{site.data.emojis.burger}} from super smash brothers brawl for the nintendo wii and have an elegant stay! {{site.data.emojis.loveimages}}

+### bonus notes

+- this site works best on desktop (tested on firefox) but also supports narrow screens/mobile 😎
+- things are always scooting around, so if you find any broken images or links please let me know!

 ## update log